Strata-Labs/BitScript/stack_ visualizer.md

 ```

 ## Primer on Bitcoin Scripting in regards towards the stack visualizer
-At a super high level we are displaying a array of steps and keeping the previous state of result of "executing" previous steps (if there was one)
+At a super high level we are displaying a array of steps and keeping the previous state of result of "executing" previous step/s (if there was one)

 The user will type
 `OP_ADD`